chlyz/i3ipc-dynamic-tiling/README.md

 ### Focus

-Beyond the normal `i3` focus commands, the following are implemented:
+Beyond the normal `i3` and `sway` focus commands, the following are
+implemented:

-+ `i3dt_focus next/prev`: Focus the next window on the active workspace with wrapping at the boundaries.
++ `ipc_focus next/prev`: Focus the next window on the active workspace with wrapping at the boundaries.
 For example, if focus _next_ on the last window of the workspace then the first window will be focused.

-+ `i3dt_focus other`: If the focused window is in the main container then the last focused window in the secondary container will get focus and vice versa.
++ `ipc_focus other`: If the focused window is in the main container then the last focused window in the secondary container will get focus and vice versa.

-+ `i3dt_focus toggle`: Toggle the focus between the last two focused windows.
++ `ipc_focus toggle`: Toggle the focus between the last two focused windows.

 All focus commands in the list above respects the _fullscreen_ state of the focused window, that is, if the focused window is in _fullscreen_ then the